vanadium23/markdown-hashtags/README.md

 ## Release Notes

+## 1.2.0

+- Add count and position to description in hashtag tree provider.

 ## 1.1.1

 - Fix hashtag regexp to match only from new line and space. ([#8](https://github.com/vanadium23/markdown-hashtags/issues/8) and [#9](https://github.com/vanadium23/markdown-hashtags/issues/9) bugs).